 You’ve invested time and money to get your all-singing, all-dancing online store live.
 You’ve purchased your stock, added your products and content, and spent a small fortune on marketing.
-Job done; you can now sit back and watch the cash roll in!
+Job did; you can now sit back and watch the cash roll in!
 If only it were that simple…

 Creating buyer personas will help you get to know your customers better, understand their likes and dislikes, and learn their unique habits.
-These valuable insights will allow you to customise content specifically for your customers, which can reap dividends for your business.
+These valuable insights will allow you to customize content specifically for your customers, which can reap dividends for your business.

 Creating your buyer personas is actually pretty straightforward.
 You can make a start by brainstorming your ideal customers, and at this stage, it helps to be as broad as possible.
 For example, if your online store sells smoke alarms then your buyer personas could be:

 - Homeowner (male or female)

 This is obviously very broad but gives us a platform to drill down into specifics for each persona.
 Gender, age, location, education level, and job title are all elements that you can look at.
 It will also help to ask yourself the following questions: